January Makamba

 January Yusuf Makamba (born 28 January 1974) is a Tanzanian CCM politician and Member of Parliament for Bumbuli constituency since 2010.
-In December 2015, he was appointed as a Minister of State in the Vice President’s Office for Union Affairs and Environment.

-On 12 September 2021 he was appointed as Minister of Energy by the President Samia Suluhu Hassan.

 Early life and career

 Makamba was born in Singida Region and is the eldest of four children.
 His father, Yusuf Makamba, a stalwart of the country's dominant ruling party, the Chama Cha Mapinduzi (CCM) and had served as its Secretary General.
 His mother, Josephine, is from Missenyi District in Kagera Region.
 He spent his early childhood in his ancestral home of Mahezangulu village in Lushoto District and at his maternal grandmother's village in Kagera Region, which was at the time invaded by Ugandan troops during the Uganda–Tanzania War.

 He was educated at Handeni and Galanos secondary schools in Secondary School; and at Forest Hill High School.
 He attended Quincy College in Massachusetts, United States for a preliminary course before transferring to Saint John's University in Minnesota, where he majored in Peace Studies.
 He then undertook an internship at the Carter Center, before obtaining his MSc in Conflict Analysis and Resolution from the School for Conflict Analysis and Resolution at George Mason University in 2004.

 Upon his return to Tanzania, he joined the Foreign Ministry as a Foreign Service Officer (Grade II).
 Jakaya Kikwete, the Foreign Minister at the time would later on vie for the presidency in the 2005 election.
 Makamba joined his campaign team and traversed across the country visiting all the districts.
 Following Kikwete's landslide victory of over 80 percent, he was appointed as an aide to the President.
 His formal title was Personal Assistant to the President – Special Duties (PAP-SD); a position that he would serve for five years until 2010.